 Oklahoma City is one of those towns that many overlook, and I’m not quite sure why.
 The history, cowboy culture, art, parks, high adventure, and unique districts make it a fantastic place to visit.
 OKC is often referred to as The Modern Frontier.
 If you allow yourself, you will be able to take a step back in time during your visit to Oklahoma City.
 I fell in love with this city when I spent a couple days there during a 2017 press trip.
 Now, I find myself stopping in Oklahoma City during my annual winter road trip from Iowa to Texas.

 With four interstate highways running through town, it’s easy to reach from any direction.
 Each time I go, I find something new to explore, and based on my time there, these are the 14 things that you need to experience when you set foot in Oklahoma City.

 1. Oklahoma City National Memorial And Museum

 The Oklahoma City National Memorial and Museum honors the victims, survivors, rescuers, and residents of Oklahoma City who were impacted by the Oklahoma City bombing on April 19, 1995.
 On my first visit, I explored the grounds at sunset.
 It was here that I realized how powerful the impact was.
 There are 168 chairs in the Field of Empty Chairs.
 The nine rows represent the floors of the federal building that once stood in the field.
 You will notice that each chair has the name of someone who was killed on that floor.
-This memorial really hit home for me, as our youngest son was born on May 13, 1995, and six children were killed on that somber day.
+This memorial really hit home for me, as our youngest son was born that same spring, and 19 children were killed on that somber day.

 If you go at sunset, make it a point to go back the next day to tour the inside of the building.
 Here is where you may meet someone who survived the bombing and learn how the people of Oklahoma City came together after this tragedy.
 If you only have time to do one thing in this city, this is what you need to do.
 There is handicap parking and an elevator in the building.